EventStore/documentation/README.md

 EventStoreDB is an open-source, functional database with Complex Event Processing in JavaScript.

-This repository maintains documentation for EventStoreDB (imported from the server repository on build), Event Store Cloud, client SDKs, and other tools and product provided by Event Store.
+This repository maintains documentation for EventStoreDB (imported from the server repository on build), Kurrent Cloud, client SDKs, and other tools and product provided by Kurrent.

 ## Contributing